neoforged/.github/primers/1.22/index.md

 - `net.minecraft.client.renderer.fog.environment.FogEnvironment#setupFog` no longer takes in the `Entity` and `BlockPos`, instead the `Camera`
 - `net.minecraft.client.renderer.item.ClientItem$Properties` now takes in a float for changing the scale of the swap animation
 - `net.minecraft.client.renderer.state.SkyRenderState#moonPhase` is now a `MoonPhase` instead of an `int`
-- `net.minecraft.client.renderer.texture`
-    - `MipmapGenerator#generateMipLevels` now takes in a `boolean` of whether the mipmaps should be darkened to emulate the darker interior of the block
-    - `SpriteContents` now takes in whether the mipmaps should be darkened to emulate the darker interior of the block
-    - `TextureMetadataSection` now takes in a `boolean` of whether the mipmaps should be darkened to emulate the darker interior of the block
 - `net.minecraft.client.resources.SplashManager`
     - `prepare` now returns a list of `Component`s instead of strings
     - `apply` now takes in a list of `Component`s instead of strings